Abusive men come in all shapes and sizes.

 Pitching Women Against Each Other

-For example he lies about other women and try to pitch one woman against another.
-He will say they are spreading rumors because they are jealous, or that they are trying to drive a wedge between you two.
+They will say that other women are spreading rumors because they are jealous, or that they are trying to drive a wedge between you two.

-These are the ones who are likely to have other criminal offenses on their record.
+These are the ones who are most likely to have other criminal offenses on their record.

-Indeed, this type of abusive men are the most likely to get threatening and physically aggressive.
+Indeed, this type of abusive man is the most likely to get threatening and physically aggressive.